APLMOOC/APLMOOC/docs/course/ch2/part3.md

 96.72222222 75.21111111 36.55555556 7.222222222 ¯32.53333333 ¯84.96666667 ¯135.7
 ```

-So applying a basic arithmetic function to two vectors also just applies them “component-wise”!
+So applying a basic arithmetic function to two vectors also just applies them "component-wise"!
 It just applies this function for the first element on the left and the first element on the right, note the result, then the second element on the left and the second element on the right, and so on.
 This is analogous to `map` with a binary operation and two iterators in Python, and `zipWith` in Haskell.
 There is one serious caveat though:

 ```apl
       1 2 3 - 4 5